bu-ist/responsive-framework/README.md

 1. Run `grunt` to watch your files as you work.

 Be sure to commit changes to the generated output files (`style.css`, `js/script.js`, etc.) along with changes to source files!

+## Visual Regression Testing

+1. Add `127.0.0.1 wordpress.local` to `/etc/hosts`.
+1. Run `npm run dev` to start a local webserver with WordPress at https://wordpress.local.
+Credentials for [Admin Dashboard](https://wordpress.local/wp-admin) are `admin`, `password`.
+1. Use `npm run backstop test` to run visual tests.
+1. If you see any diffs that are acceptable and should be saved, run `npm run backstop reference`.

 ## Composer Dependencies